bdeckard92/dupUT/02-Lesson-Plans/07-Project-1/README.md

 ## Overview

 In this module, you will introduce agile project management and help students with their first project, which is an API-powered interactive front-end web application that pulls data from multiple sources.
 Students will learn how to write user stories and acceptance criteria.
 Students will create a new repository for their project and learn how to use GitHub issues and projects to keep track of their project progress.
-You will assume the role of "scrummaster" and hold daily scrum meetings with each group.
+You will assume the role of scrum facilitator and hold daily scrum meetings with each group.

+> **Note:** Historically, the role of scrum facilitator has been called “scrum master.”
+We use the term “scrum facilitator” to foster an inclusive environment in our boot camp.

 ## Virtual Classes